kawchar85/Compiler-Lab/Lexer Design/README.md

 ```

-## Lex Predefined Variables/Functions
+## Lex Predefined

-Flex provides several predefined variables and functions that can be used in your lex program.
+Flex provides several predefined variables, functions and options that can be used in your lex program.

 ### Variables